Foods For Joint Health: A Diet For Healthy Joints

 There are vital nutrients in dark leafy greens including Vitamins C, K and A, iron, calcium and magnesium.
 Calcium and magnesium are critical for strong bones, as is Vitamin K, which helps the body produce osteocalcin, a protein essential for bone health.
 Vitamin C, an antioxidant, is known to combat oxidative damage, a major cause of inflammation and aging throughout the body and within your joints.
 The many nutrients in dark leafy greens are a must in a diet for healthy joints!

 Everything tastes better with extra virgin olive oil.
 The fruity taste of olive oil is wonderful with multi-grain bread.
-Pour some oil in a small bowl and add any chopped fresh herbs you like.
+Pour some oil into a small bowl and add any chopped fresh herbs you like.
 Then, dunk your bread and enjoy!

 Cooking with good olive oil enhances the flavor of any vegetable.
 Sauté sliced garlic in extra virgin olive oil very lightly (don't let it brown), then add wet chopped greens and cover.
 When they wilt, you're ready to eat.
 Add salt and pepper to taste, and you have a delicious side dish of foods for joint health.